 Background pattern

-About the medication
+About the medicine

 Introduction

-Product Information for the Patient
+Package Leaflet: Information for the Patient

-Mepivacaine B. Braun 20 mg/ml Injectable Solution
+Mepivacaine B. Braun 20 mg/ml Solution for Injection

 Mepivacaine Hydrochloride

-• Keep this product information as you may need to read it again.
+• Keep this package leaflet, you may need to read it again.

-• If you have any questions, consult your doctor, pharmacist or nurse.
+• If you have any further questions, ask your doctor, pharmacist, or nurse.

-• If you experience any adverse effects, consult your doctor, pharmacist or nurse, even if they are not listed in this product information.See section 4.
+• If you experience side effects, consult your doctor, pharmacist, or nurse, even if they are not listed in this package leaflet.
+See section 4.

-1. What is Mepivacaine B. Braun 20 mg/ml and for what it is used
+1. What Mepivacaine B. Braun 20 mg/ml is and what it is used for

 2. What you need to know before using Mepivacaine B. Braun 20 mg/ml